 As the Suring Public School District moves forward in our one-to-one initiative of getting technological devices to each student, questions arise regarding the Chromebooks.
-Parents should be aware students will not be allowed to take Chromebooks home.
+It has not been the district's policy to allow Chromebooks to go home, except under certain circumstances.
+Administration reserves the right to change this policy at any time if it is deemed appropriate, such as happened with the Covid-19 emergency school closure.
 The district is implementing a service plan fee for use policy.